kninad/chess-pgn-gif/README.md

 ## Usage

+chess_gif.py is the python file to use for creating the gif.

+text_to_img.py is a intermediate script to create image representation of a text file.

 `$ python chess_gif.py -d DURATION -i INPUT -o OUTPUT`

 - DURATION is the time given to each frame in the output gif.